-At Outback Landscape, we know the cost of landscape lighting is important to you.
+At Outback Landscape, we know the cost to install landscape lighting is important to you.
 That’s why we’ll work with you to devise the best landscape lighting design to fit your needs and your budget.

-We also bring years of experience, skill and the best quality materials to every job.
+Lighting plays a key part in the most stunning landscapes.
+We bring years of experience, skill and the best quality materials to landscape lighting installation in Idaho Falls.